Step 1: Identify the need for policy or procedure development, amendment, revision or rescission

 A Procedure (usually more than 6 pages) outlines a series of Actions, Activities and Steps required (and by whom) to implement the Policy across the University and is formally reviewed every three years.
 All procedures relate to and are consistent with the Policy to which they refer.

-For more information and to determine your requirements, please see the Policy and Procedure Checklist
+For more information and to determine your requirements, please see the Policy and Procedure Check list

-The Policy Committee will take into consideration:
+The Manager, Policy and Quality Services will take into consideration:

 - That the proposed policy/procedure does not overlap with other documents under development;